-- Children are stopped 5 mins before the official end of break. - On seeing the teacher's raised hand, children stop and stand still.
-When the hand is lowered, children tidy up any play equipment and then line up in class lines and are escorted back into the building.
+- Children are stopped 3 mins before the official end of break. - On hearing the bell, which is rang by the patrol duty, children line up in class lines and are escorted back into the building.

 Please encourage the children to: